 Mail to be metered that appears to be personal will be held at Campus Mail Services and the appropriate dean, director, or department head will be notified for clarification.

-If you have any questions regarding personal mail, you can contact Mail Operations at Campus Mail Services.
+If you have any questions regarding personal mail, please contact Mail Services at email@example.com or 334-844-4860.

 Please notify Mail Services of any large shipment from your department a week before we pick up or prior delivering to Mail Services (this will allow us to guaranteed that we will have enough postage to cover your mailing).